Charles Green Shaw: Affiliations

 Shaw was a member of American Abstract Artists, the Artists Equity Association (now called the New York Artists Equity Association), the Century Association, the Federation of Modern Painters & Sculptors, the Nantucket Art Association (now called the Artists Association of Nantucket), the Newport Art Association, the Poetry Society of America, and The Poetry Society.

 Awards

 Shaw won the Michael Strange Poetry Award in 1954.

 The Nantucket Art Association gave Shaw the Nantucket Art Association Award in 1958, and first prize in 1960.

 Personal

 Shaw was a noted collector of tobacciana.
 In 1975, his collection sold at Christie's for £41,403.

 When he was 81 years old, Shaw died at his home at 340 East 57th Street in New York City on April 2, 1974 He bequeathed fifty boxes of archival materials to the Smithsonian's American Art Museum.
-His papers include correspondence with F. Scott Fitzgerald, Clarence Darrow, Anita Loos, H. L. Menken, and Cole Porter.
+His papers include correspondence with F. Scott Fitzgerald, Clarence Darrow, Anita Loos, H. L. Mencken, and Cole Porter.